Trading Financials

 Bitwise/VettaFi 2025 Benchmark Survey of Financial Advisor Attitudes Toward Crypto Assets

-The Bitwise crypto survey is an annual survey for the crypto industry released each January.
-The Bitwise/VettaFi survey ran from November 14 to December 20, 2024.
-During this period, over 400 financial advisors answered a series of questions on crypto assets and their use in client portfolios.
+The Bitwise Crypto Survey is an annual industry survey released each January.
+The 2024 Bitwise/VettaFi survey was conducted from November 14 to December 20, 2024.
+During this period, over 400 financial advisors responded to a series of questions regarding crypto assets and their role in client portfolios.

 Survey Respondents by Advisor Type